 ARS 400 History of Printmaking.
-(3) A
+(3)

 History of the print as an art form and its relation to other modes and forms of artistic expression.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HILH

 ARS 402 Art of Ancient Egypt.
-(3) N
+(3)

 Aesthetic, philosophical, and cultural basis of Egyptian art from pre-Dynastic period through New Kingdom.
 Emphasis on sculpture and architectural monuments.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU.
-H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

 ARS 404 Greek Art.
-(3) A
+(3)

 History of art, architecture of Aegean civilizations (Cycladic, Minoan, Mycenaean) and of Greece to end of Hellenistic period.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

 ARS 406 Roman Art.
-(3) A
+(3)

 Art and architecture of Etruria, the Roman Republic, and the Roman Empire.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

 ARS 410 Early Christian and Byzantine Art.
-(3) A
+(3)

-Art and architecture of the early church and the Byzantine Empire from the 4th to the 15th century.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU.
+once a year Art and architecture of the early church and the Byzantine Empire from the 4th to the 15th century.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

 ARS 412 Early Medieval Art.
-(3) N
+(3)

 Painting, sculpture, architecture, and the minor arts from Migration, Carolingian, and Ottonian periods considered within religious, social, and economic contexts.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

-ARS 414 Romanesque Art.
-(3) A
+General Studies: HU, H ARS 414 Romanesque Art.
+(3)

 Sculpture, painting, architecture, and minor arts in western Europe, ca. 1030-1200, considered within religious, economic, and social contexts.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

 ARS 416 Gothic Art.
-(3) A
+(3)

 Painting, sculpture, and architecture in western Europe during the Gothic period.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

 ARS 417 Late Gothic Art in Central Europe.
-(3) N
+(3)

-Sculpture, painting, and architecture of the late-Gothic style (ca. 1350-1525), considered within religious, social, economic, and political contexts.
-Prerequisites: ARS 101 and 102 or instructor approval.
+Sculpture, painting, and architecture of the late-Gothic style, ca. 1350-1525, considered within religious, social, economic, and political contexts.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

 ARS 418 Renaissance Art in Northern Europe.
-(3) A
+(3) once a year

-Graphics, painting, sculpture, and architecture ca. 1450-1550.
+Graphics, painting, sculpture, and architecture, ca. 1450-1550.
 Reformation themes and Renaissance style considered within religious, political, social, and economic contexts.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU

 ARS 420 Early Renaissance Art in Italy.
-(3) N
+(3)

 Painting, sculpture, and architecture in Italy from 1300 to 1500.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HIT H
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

 ARS 422 Italian High Renaissance Art and Mannerism.
+(3) once a year once a year Italian painting sculpture and archit

-(3) A History of Italian art during the 16th century, including the achievements and influence of Leonardo da Vinci, Raphael, and Michelangelo.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU.
+History of Italian art during the 16th century, including the achievements and influence of Leonardo da Vinci, Raphael, and Michelangelo.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

 ARS 424 Italian Baroque Art.
-(3) A
+(3)

 Italian painting, sculpture, and architecture of the 17th century.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HIJ H
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

 ARS 426 Art of the 17th Century in Northern Europe.
-(3) A
+(3) once a year

 Baroque painting, sculpture, and architecture in Flanders, the Netherlands, France, and England.
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.

 ARS 428 Art of the 18th Century.
-(3) A
+(3) once a year

 History of painting, sculpture, architecture, graphic arts, and the decorative arts from 1700 to the French Revolution (1789).
-Prerequisites: ARS 101 and 102 or instructor approval.
-General Studies: HU, H.
+Prerequisites: both ARS 101 and 102 or only instructor approval.
+General Studies: HU, H

 ARS 430 Art of Spain and Its Colonies.
-(3) A
+(3)

 Architecture, painting, and sculpture from 1500 to 1800.
 Colonial focus on central Mexico and the American Southwest.
 Prerequisite: ARS 102 or instructor approval.
-General Studies: HU, H.